flotiq/scully-blog-starter/README.md

     If you wish to add new elements to the project run `npm run ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-    Run `ng build` to build the project.
+    Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

     To build the static version with Scully run: